sbormann/ioBroker.iqontrol/README.md

 * **STATE**: *boolean* - if true the sensor will be displayed as triggered
     * Alternatively you can assign a *value-list*, to display additional states like 'tampered'.
     * You can also assign a *string* to display any text like "fire in upper floor".
+* **CONTROL_MODE**: *value-list* - select operation mode like "Armed" and "Disarmed"
+    * In device options you can define the value that represents disarmed, so the representing icon can be shown

 ### <img src="img/icons/battery_full.png" width="32"> Battery:
 * **STATE**: *number* - battery level in percentage